'B*stard' Messi rests during games, claims Eibar coach ahead of Barcelona clash | Goal.com

 "I don't think [Messi] rests," Mendilibar said during his pre-match press conference, via Marca.

-"This bastard rests in the game.
+"This b*stard rests in the game.
 He knows when he has to participate, when to rest.

 "If he was given the day off he would have a worse time watching from the stands and get more tired."